Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 It seems appropriate here to recall a little history, although we do not know it well.
-The basic functorial map $\cS_*^{ms}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ was first studied by McClure-Smith using their surjection complex.
+The basic functorial map $\cS_*^{ms}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ was first studied by McClure and Smith using their surjection complex.
 They also found the operad interpretation, which was a major advance.
-Their method was to establish their complex as a suboperad of the Eilenberg-Zilber operad $\cZ(n) = HOM_{func}(N_*(X), N_*(X)^{\otimes n})$.
+Their method was to establish their complexes as a suboperad of the Eilenberg-Zilber operad of natural transformations of functors $\cZ(n) = HOM_{func}(N_*( - ), N_*( - )^{\otimes n})$.
 They did point out that there was earlier separate work in the 1990's and before by D. Benson, R.J.
 Milgram, and E. Getzler, using multilinear cochain formulas to generalize Steenrod's original two variable $\cup_i$ products, with the goal of studying odd prime Steenrod operations.
 As mentioned previously, Justin R. Smith also studied an operad action of the $N_*(E\Sigma_n)$ on tensors of cochains, although not with explicit formulas.
 His work seems to use some of the same contractions that we use to recursively construct chain maps.
 In particular, he realized that the operad structure maps on the collection of complexes $N_*(E\Sigma_n)$, including the verification of the operad axioms and the operad map to the Eilenberg-Zilber operad, could be formulated recursively using explicit contractions and a uniqueness theorem for chain maps with certain properties.
 But his primary interest was elsewhere and we do not know if he wrote down full details.\\

-A question, more philosophical than mathematical, might be how many functorial chain operations $HOM_{func}(N_*(X), N_*(X)^{\otimes n})$, or cochain operations $HOM_{func}(N^*(X)^{\otimes n}, N^*(X))$, do we really need?
-A reasonable answer might be exactly the suboperad given by surjection complexes $\cS_*(n)$.
+A question, more philosophical than mathematical, might be how many linear natural transformation chain operations $HOM_{func}(N_*( - ), N_*( - )^{\otimes n})$, or natural cochain operations $HOM_{func}(N^*( - )^{\otimes n}, N^*( - ))$, do we really need?
+A reasonable answer might be {\it exactly} the suboperad given by the surjection complexes $\cS_*(n)$.
 This suboperad seems to contain all that is needed to fully and faithfully capture a lot of homotopy theory.
 Also, the chain and cochain operations defined by the surjection complexes are very natural direct extensions of Steenrod's seminal discovery of the explicit two-variable $\cup_i$ operations and the Steenrod Squares, which, it could be argued, launched homotopy theory into the modern era.\\